About Hemp Nutrition and Facts:

 We have seen how Hemp foods are rich in protein & have all 10 essential amino acids.
 Hemp foods don’t just stop there as they also contain magnesium, fiber, iron, zinc, & phosphorous.

-Hemp seed (Nubs) proteins are largely composed of two main types of protein namely albumin & edestin, which are globular & legumin type proteins.
+Hemp seeds (Nubs) proteins are largely composed of two main types of protein namely albumin & edestin, which are globular & legumin type proteins.
 It is apparent that amino acid profiles of Hemp seeds are comparable to high-quality proteins like soy & egg white.
 Hemp protein is high in arginine, glutamic acid & sulfur-containing amino acids, cystine & methionine.
 They also contain omega-3 & omega-6 in the perfect ratio of 1:3, Stearidonic acid (SDA), & the rare omega-6 Gamma Linolenic Acid (GLA).
 The great thing is that GLA has shown to help with cholesterol, inflammation, skin & hair health, balancing hormones, & general heart health.

 - Hemp has its earliest mention found in The Vedas or sacred Hindu texts.
 These writings may have been compiled as early as 2000 to 1400 B.C.
 According to The Vedas, Hemp was one of five sacred plants.